Appeal Against a Visa Cancellation or Citizenship Cancellation

 If you have only received a NOICC at this stage, then you must start devising a ‘damage control’ strategy.

-• Consider if the allegations made by the Department or accurate or not.
-Try to find out a reasonable way to convince the Department that your visa must not be cancelled.
+Consider whether the department's concerns are accurate.
+Try to find a reasonable way to convince the Department that your visa must not be cancelled.
 Make sure your request to not cancel the visa is genuine, honest, and sincere.

-• Consider if you will have Merits Review Rights at the Administrative Appeals Tribunal if your visa is cancelled.
-Consider whether or not you will have sufficient evidence, good and convincing explanation, and reasonable justification to justify your failure which resulted in the Cancellation of your Visa.
+Consider whether you will have Merit Review Rights at the Administrative Appeals Tribunal if your visa is cancelled.
+Also, consider whether you will have sufficient evidence, a good and convincing explanation, and reasonable justification to justify your failure that resulted in the Cancellation of your Visa.

 Consider This